rohangpta/dist-ml-pipeline/README.md

-# End-To-End MLOps
+# End to End Machine Learning Development

-## CIS 188 Final Project
+Develop an end-to-end Machine Learning pipeline with a training job, sample model definition, and prediction service.

-Develop an end-to-end Machine Learning pipeline with support for distributed workloads using PyTorchJob, Continuous Training using CronJob (implemented using the kubernetes Python SDK) and Continuous Monitoring using Fluent Bit as a DaemonSet, hooked to S3.
+Integrate support for distributed workloads using PyTorchJob, Continuous Training using CronJob (implemented using the kubernetes Python SDK) and Continuous Monitoring using Fluent Bit as a DaemonSet, hooked to S3.

-Follow conventional DevOps & MLOps practices including separating training and prediction, containerisation & deployment on K8s.
+Follow conventional DevOps & MLOps practices including separating training and prediction, containerisation & deployment on Kubernetes.
 Further support for declarative development using a `kind_config.yaml` file.

-Key features:
+## Key features:

 - Model-agnostic training framework
-- Declarative development
+- Declarative development (in Kind)
-- ML-at-scale via distributed jobs
+- ML-at-scale via distributed PyTorch jobs
-- Continuous Training via CronJob
+- Continuous Training via CronJob to retrigger
 - Continuous Monitoring via Fluent Bit and S3

-Author: Rohan Gupta
+Note: used as final project for CIS 188 (https://cis188.org/)